Turquoise Turtle Shoelace Knot

 I've seen this knot described slightly differently in various knotting books:

-- This knot is often described with a Double Starting Knot, which I consider to be an "optional extra" that makes this knot (or any knot) a little more secure.
+- This knot is often described with a Double Starting Knot, which I consider to be an "optional extra" that assists with tying this knot (or any knot) more tightly.

 - In Step (5), instead of feeding through the yellow loop and blue loose end (on the right side), feed through the blue loop and yellow loose end (on the left side).
 In this way, the knot is almost identical to the Ian's Secure Shoelace Knot, which differs only in that the loose end is not fed through.